rumschuettel/CoffeeCode/README.md

 For nauty, go to the extracted source folder and run `./configure`.
 Note down these directories for the build instructions below.

-I recommend building both the symmetric and full solver in two separate directories (e.g. under `build/release_symm` and `build/release_full`); the paths can then be set in the Mathematica interface which then calls the symmetric or full solver accordingly.
+I recommend building both the symmetric and full solver in two separate directories (e.g. under `build/release_symm` and `build/release_full`, and one full variant for arbitrary channels under `build/release_full_arbch`); the paths can then be set in the Mathematica interface which then calls the symmetric or full solver accordingly.

 Due to design decisions, the symmetric solver has to be built _once per problem instance_.
 This is such that static polymorphism can be exploited in full within the compiler to speed up the program's execution; this goes under the assumption that for large graphs, compiling the code once adds negligible time overhead.